 Objective: Engage the male and female youths in community mobilization activities in two districts of Uganda in 2020.

-● To provide an outlet to clean and safe drinking water to a Kiburara trading center that has over 80% of its population in dire water access scarcity, in 2020
+Objectives: Provide an outlet to clean and safe drinking water to a Kiburara trading center that has over 80% of its population in dire water access scarcity, in 2020

-IDEAS For Uganda was the first international branch of IDEAS For Us.
+IDEAS For Us – Uganda was the first international branch of IDEAS For Us.
 Originally based in Kampala, the capital city, IDEAS For Uganda has now spread to dozens of primary and secondary schools across the country where students and community members come together to launch action projects.

 Intellectual decisions on environmental awareness solutions for Uganda (IDEAS For Uganda) is a self-governing organization and extension of the IDEAS Movement, guided by the efforts of IDEAS For Us, an official 501(c)3 Non-Profit Organization in the United States and accredited by the United Nations.
 IDEAS For Uganda is legally recognized in Uganda and mandated to operate in the whole country.

 IDEAS For Uganda has conducted over 30 projects in all five pillars of sustainability in more than a dozen cities across the country.
-Their work has won awards, including the Holt Prize for a vertical gardening system aimed at helping refugees grow food in confined spaces.
+Their work has won awards, including the Holt Prize for a vertical gardening system, aimed at helping refugees grow food in confined spaces.

 Adidas Masereka as a medic could not stand alone forming and mobilizing Ugandan Youths to form an NGO.
-This made him contact Sinamakosa Isaac, a close friend that was already in the civil society sector.
-These duo partners started working on paperwork funded by themselves and consequently hit the ground to mobilize communities beginning with Kasese District in Western Uganda.
+Therefore, he contacted Sinamakosa Isaac, a close friend that was already in the civil society sector.
+Masereka and Isaac started working on paperwork, funded by themselves, and began to mobilize communities, beginning with Kasese District in Western Uganda.